supercollider/supercollider/CONTRIBUTING.md

 			upstream	https://github.com/supercollider/supercollider (push)

 	- Now you can proceed to updating your fork (see below).
-- If you have already added the `upstream` `remote`, update your fork:
+- If you have already added the `upstream` remote, update your fork:
 	- Be sure to have all local changes committed before doing this!
 	- Update from the `upstream` repository: `git fetch upstream`
 	- Checkout the `develop` branch: `git checkout develop`